 Clearly Communicate Expectations: Ensuring the raters and debriefer are coached and trained to offer helpful reviews is the backbone of a successful 360-feedback discussion.
 Effective leaders take the time to explain and clarify the value of 360 feedback as well as best practices for reviewing one another, which provides a leader with multiple ways to encourage an effective process.
 Clarifying expectations provides a leader with an opportunity to recast a wider company vision for a culture of development, helps prepare raters to offer effective feedback that illuminates strengths and highlights opportunities to grow expected competencies, and it helps prepare recipients to digest and reflect on feedback to develop a plan for professional development.

 Leaders who hastily implement 360 surveys without the developmental mindset and effective coaching will likely encounter its numerous pitfalls.
 But when leaders use 360 surveys as a development opportunity to cultivate greater alignment between their strengths and the competencies required to succeed, they’ll bolster greater self-awareness and more effective development plans to move themselves—and others—toward success.

-Whether you want to revisit 360-feedback survey for yourself or company, or you’d like to create a plan to offer 360 surveys the first time, our PROMARK coaches are here to help.
+Whether you want to revisit a 360-feedback survey for yourself or your company, or you’d like to create a plan to offer 360 surveys the first time, our PROMARK coaches are here to help.
 Contact us today.

 2 PROMARK coach